 Step 6: When they are done with the Types of Payment Worksheet, hand each student a Calculating Gross and Weekly Wages Worksheet.
 Ask them to each complete the worksheet separately and then compare answers with their group members.
 Have each group submit one copy to represent the group.

 Supporting All Learners

 Assist students with math calculations as needed.

-Conduct an informal survey (interview 10-12 people) on the most common way people get paid.
-Graph the results.
+Help students organize and conduct an informal survey (interview 10–12 people) on the most common ways people get paid.
+Graph the results as a class.